moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ### Goals

-This proposal aims to decouple the access of the `CI_JOB_TOKEN` from a specific user, assigning it instead to an entity with more limited access.
+~This proposal aims to decouple the access of the `CI_JOB_TOKEN` from a specific user, assigning it instead to an entity with more limited access.~

+This proposal aims to minimize the scope of access granted to the `CI_JOB_TOKEN` by introducing a mechanism to specify the minimum set of permissions required for the token.

-- We want to decouple the `CI_JOB_TOKEN` from the user who triggered the pipeline.
+- ~We want to decouple the `CI_JOB_TOKEN` from the user who triggered the pipeline.~
 - We want to reduce the access granted to the `CI_JOB_TOKEN`.
 - We want to provide a way to configure permissions for each CI pipeline.